gvwilson/thirdbit/fiction/iffy/index.md

 *But I can't,*
 Sandrine replied wearily.
 *I have a mission.*
-And then she took everything she had absorbed from Iffy and turned it into a missile in her mind and fired.
+And then she took everything she had learned about Iffy and turned it into a missile in her mind and fired.